D3Engineering/d3-jetson-bsp/hardware/d3/README.md

 # Important notes

-CIC is a deviation from this pattern, its deserializers are hard coded in d3-[board]-cic.dtsi because it only has 1 of each deserializer.
+The 6ch SerDes Interface card is a deviation from this pattern, its deserializers are hard coded in d3-[board]-6x-serdes.dtsi because it only has 1 of each deserializer.
 It doesn't need templates.

 All overlays are currently created by the camera templates using the include `d3-overlays-cam.dtsi`.
 The overlay DTSI file is included by a camera-specific